 Go Vegan World Campaign

 Go Vegan World is a Public Educational Advertising Campaign that exists to educate the public about animal rights, promote veganism, and challenge the legal status of other animals as human property.
-It is animal focused in nature, and seeks complete cessation of animal use.
+It is animal focused in nature and seeks complete cessation of animal use by humans.
 The first of its kind in Europe, it was launched in Ireland in 2015, in the UK in 2016 and has since been active in Canada and maintains a constant presence on social media.